So, this is a true story…

 This is one example of natural gas.

-Stop chasing markets like this, because you will eventually thank yourself that you don't make this poor breakout choice in future!
+Stop chasing markets like this, because you will eventually thank yourself that you don't make these poor breakout choices in future!

 Another example that I want to share is the chart of NZD/JPY: